tillahoffmann/doit_interface/README.rst

 .. note::

-  The default manager obtained by calling :meth:`doit_interface.Manager.get_instance` has a number of default contexts enabled:
+  The default manager obtained by calling :meth:`.Manager.get_instance` has a number of default contexts enabled:

-  1. :class:`doit_interface.SubprocessAction.use_as_default` to use :class:`doit_interface.SubprocessAction` by default for string actions.
+  1. :class:`.SubprocessAction.use_as_default` to use :class:`.SubprocessAction` by default for string actions.
-  2. :class:`contexts.create_target_dirs` to create target directories if they are missing.
+  2. :class:`.create_target_dirs` to create target directories if they are missing.
-  3. :class:`contexts.normalize_dependencies` such that task objects can be used as file and task dependencies.
+  3. :class:`.normalize_dependencies` such that task objects can be used as file and task dependencies.

+  It also injects a default :code:`DOIT_CONFIG` configuration variable if the filename is :code:`dodo.py`.

-  If you want to override this default behavior, you can create a dedicated manager and call :meth:`doit_interface.Manager.set_default_instance` or modify the :attr:`doit_interface.Manager.context_stack` of the default manager.
+  If you want to override this default behavior, you can create a dedicated manager and call :meth:`.Manager.set_default_instance` or modify the :attr:`.Manager.context_stack` of the default manager.

 .. _features: